Assessing Thermodynamic Selectivity of Solid-State Reactions for the Predictive Synthesis of Inorganic Materials: Results and Discussion

 Many Pareto-optimal reactions feature unconventional reactants and byproducts. \ce{BaO2} and \ce{Ba5(TiN3)2} are the most commonly appearing precursors (eight times each), followed by \ce{Ba(NO3)2} and \ce{Ba3(PO4)2} (four times each).
 Nearly all reactions (31 of 33) involve precursors containing additional elements other than Ba, Ti, and O. In particular, nitrogen is used in over half of the reactions (19 of 33), each featuring \ce{N2} gas formation.
 While unconventional, the high prevalence of nitride precursors in the Pareto front is not theoretically unreasonable; nitrides generally have less negative formation energies than oxides, making oxide formation with \ce{N2} gas evolution both energetically and entropically favorable.

 However, many of the reactions appearing on the Pareto front are impractical from an experimental standpoint.
 For example, the aforementioned nitride precursors are likely challenging to synthesize and handle.
 Other Pareto front reactions involve theoretical phases (e.g., \ce{LiTi2N3}), uncommon or toxic precursors (e.g., \ce{Ba5(TiN3)2}, \ce{SO2}), difficult-to-remove byproducts (e.g., \ce{Ba2TiO4}), or refractory precursors (e.g., \ce{TiC}).
 Some of these suggested reactions can be removed easily with user-applied filters that account for specific experimental restrictions.
-For example, one can supply a list of available precursor compositions (``off-the-shelf'' phases) or composition types to be avoided (e.g., sulfides, acids, etc.).
-Other reactions require a more careful manual inspection to validate experimental practicality, particularly with regard to refractory precursors.
-This challenge can be mitigated by the future inclusion of data or models relevant to solid-state reaction kinetics (e.g., defect formation energies) and the prediction of physical properties (e.g., melting points, hardness).\cite{Hong2022b} The unorthodox nature of the unprocessed reactions is an advantage of our approach, however, and permits synthesis recommendations that expand beyond traditional chemical intuition.
+For example, one can supply a list of available precursor compositions (i.e., ``off-the-shelf'' phases) or composition types to be avoided (e.g., sulfides, acids, etc.).
+In our provided code (see Methods), we support functionality for the former by including a list of hundreds of common precursors compiled from the catalogs of chemical suppliers.
+Filtering by these commonly available precursors (e.g., \ce{BaCO3}, \ce{Ba3(PO4)2}, \ce{TiO2}) reduces the full set of 82,985 \ce{BaTiO3} synthesis reactions to 478, making the generated recipes more easily parseable and readily testable.
+The filtered \ce{BaTiO3} reactions, including the corresponding open-\ce{O2} reactions, are provided in the Supporting Information.
+While filtering by conventional precursors is practically convenient, we consider the unorthodox nature of the \textit{unfiltered} reactions an advantage of our approach, as this permits synthesis recommendations that expand beyond traditional chemical intuition.
+Still, synthesis recipes must be screened for reactivity, volatility, safety, and material costs.
+These challenges can be mitigated through the use of additional data or models; for example, reactivity can be approximated through surrogate data, such as defect formation energies or physical properties (melting points, hardness, etc.).\cite{Hong2022b}